the time has come to

 At the start of the game, you chose an Ancient as your character.
 This is a powerful being with unique powers.

 Your Ancient is represented on the board by a wooden piece placed on a tile of your Forest color.
-Your Ancient is source of power for your forest, and emanates an Aura that allows you to take Actions on your turn.
+Your Ancient is source of power for your forest and represents it's heart and soul.

 AURA